Authors can submit their manuscript in Word, OpenOffice or TeX (TeX is preferred wherever possible).

 Please use only royalty-free illustrations in your manuscript.
-If you use a copyrighted illustration, please obtain permission from the copyright holders to reuse it under a Creative Commons CC BY 4.0 license (see below).
+Please use only royalty-free illustrations in your manuscript.
+If you wish to re-use an illustration protected by copyright (which may be the case for all images found on the internet using a search engine), please find out who the copyright holders are and obtain written authorisation to re-use it under a Creative Commons CC BY 4.0 license (see below).

 If you also provide illustrations as separate files, please send them in the best possible resolution and choose image formats (JPEG, PNG, EPS, ChemDraw, Adobe Illustrator... - note that EPS format is not suitable for images containing text).
 When enlarged to 400%, your illustrations should not become blurred or pixelated.

 Abbreviations should be defined in brackets the first time they are used in the text, with the exception of standard abbreviations.
 Units, symbols and nomenclature should follow international conventions (International System, IS).
 Standard units of measure and chemical symbols do not need to be defined in the text (the format m/s or m.s–1 are both acceptable, but should not be both used in the same article).